Entrepreneurship Development; why start with the entrepreneur first?

 Most small business owners don’t have an incapacity for work insurance because it is too expensive.
 Those who have such an insurance policy will only experience the benefits of having one once they have to claim their insurance.
-Besides, being unable to work, due to burn-out or an accident, for example, these unfortunate business owners also face losing their company.
+Besides, being unable to work, due to burn-out or an accident, for example, these unfortunate business owners also face losing their entrepreneurial venture.

-So, not only is an experienced labor official called in to make sure the business owner recovers quickly, but a business coach is added to the recovery team to make sure their firm isn’t lost when they want to return.
-While the business coach is at the “crisis-scene,” they coach the unlucky business leader through an extended entrepreneurship development program, to ensure sustainable development.
+So, not only is an experienced labor official called in to make sure the business owner recovers quickly but a business coach is added to the recovery team to make sure their firm isn’t lost when they want to return.
+While the business coach is at the “crisis scene,” they coach the unlucky business leader through an extended entrepreneurship development program, to ensure sustainable development.

 - Reintegration program for incapacitated entrepreneurs: success rate 74% (60% fully reintegrated).